adlape95/Spaghetti/module2/spaghetti.md

 ### Collapse the phyloseq object to the species level

-**Explanaition**: in this pipeline, 16S rRNA ONT sequences are directly mapped to a database.
+**Rationale**: in this pipeline, 16S rRNA ONT sequences are directly mapped to a database.
 Due to the intrinsic error of ONT sequences, there is no other "easy" and "fast" way to set a 16S pipeline.
 The "problem" here is that reads that probably come from the same original DNA sequence will have ~94% of error, so OTU clustering it's not possible without transformations.
 This artificial discrepancies will cause that two reads coming from the same DNA sample will hit two different OTUs in the database.
 These OTUs should be taxonomically close (hopefully they are members of the same species).
 So, the solution is to collapse the final assignments directly into species level.
 This would reduce the artificial heterogeneity and we will be able to obtain more accurate rarefaction curves and diversity indexes.

 ```{r SpeciesCollapse, echo=FALSE, warning=FALSE}
 # Collapse: